SevenSecrets/makers-tech-tests/README.md

 # Makers Tech Tests

+A selection of tech tests done during the individual tech tests week of Makers

 ## Bank Test

   Created a small REPL app which creates a bank account with the ability to deposit and withdraw cash, storing the credit, debit, and balance of the account, and prints a full statement of all transactions in a specific format as follows: